Skip to content

 5. Azelaic Acid - The Gentle Alternative

-Why it works for cystic acne: Azelaic acid has antibacterial, anti-inflammatory, and keratolytic (pore-clearing) properties.
-It's gentler than other options and safe for sensitive skin.
+Why it works: Antibacterial, anti-inflammatory, and keratolytic properties.
+Gentler than other options and safe for sensitive skin.
+Also fades post-acne hyperpigmentation.

 Timeline: Reduced inflammation in 2-3 weeks, fewer cysts in 8-12 weeks